-Evangelical Christian Preschool is a Christ-Centered Preschool.
+Evangelical Christian Preschool is a Christ-centered Preschool.
 We ask that you observe the guidelines below for the celebration of the following holidays.

 - Halloween We do not have any celebrations for Halloween.
 We welcome you bringing cookies to celebrate Fall or Harvest Time, but they may not have any associations with Halloween (jack-o-lanterns, witches, ghosts, etc.). - Christmas We celebrate Christ's birth.
 We do not make any suggestions for or against Santa Claus.
 If the children do bring it up. we redirect the topic back to the true meaning of Christmas, Christ's birth. - Easter We celebrate Christ's death and resurrection.
 We do not make any suggestions for or against the Easter Bunny.
 If the children do bring it up, we redirect the topics back to the true meaning of Easter, which is the death and resurrection of Christ. - Birthday We believe that a child's birthday is a very special day.
 If you desire to celebrate your child's birthday with his/her classmates, please feel free to bring individual cookies or cupcakes to be shared during afternoon snack (please, no nuts).
 Balloons and hats are permitted.
 Please leave everything in the front office with the students' name on the container.
 The kitchen staff will set out the cookies and treats for afternoon snack time.
+If birthday party invitations are given out at school, they must be given to every child in the class.
+This is to ensure no child feels left out.
+As an alternative, parents may choose to send invitations via mail or digital platforms.